Neural oscillation: Amplitude response

 Next to evoked activity, neural activity related to stimulus processing may result in induced activity.
 Induced activity refers to modulation in ongoing brain activity induced by processing of stimuli or movement preparation.
 Hence, they reflect an indirect response in contrast to evoked responses.
 A well-studied type of induced activity is amplitude change in oscillatory activity.
 For instance, gamma activity often increases during increased mental activity such as during object representation.
 Because induced responses may have different phases across measurements and therefore would cancel out during averaging, they can only be obtained using time-frequency analysis.
 Induced activity generally reflects the activity of numerous neurons: amplitude changes in oscillatory activity are thought to arise from the synchronization of neural activity, for instance by synchronization of spike timing or membrane potential fluctuations of individual neurons.
-Increases in oscillatory activity are therefore often referred to as event-related synchronization, while decreases are referred to as event-related desynchronization.
+Increases in oscillatory activity are therefore often referred to as event-related synchronization, while decreases are referred to as event-related desynchronization (ERD).